panpen-tim/indigenous-health-disparities-analysis/README.md

 ---

-**Note**: This research was conducted with respect for Indigenous data sovereignty and the principles of OCAP® (Ownership, Control, Access, and Possession).
+**Note**: The research was conducted with respect for Indigenous data sovereignty and the principles of OCAP® (Ownership, Control, Access, and Possession).
 Findings should be contextualized within historical trauma and colonial policies affecting Indigenous health outcomes.